ipChrisLee/BJTU_OS_Projects/README.md

 This "README.md" is located on root of folder, and every sub folder of this root is a root of a subproject.
 Feel free to read!

+NOTICE: This is OS projects of HuangHua class, which may not be same as yours!